1,677 total views, 2 views today

 With the ever busier schedule of the average parents (and kids), it is common to find families that rarely engage in any form of exercise.
 This is potentially extremely psychologically and physically harmful for everyone in the family.
 For babies and toddlers, lack of exercise may hinder the full development of their developing motor skills, and the strengthening of their hearts.
 For adults, the dangers posed by a lack of exercise are well documented.
-A sedentary lifestyle can be as dangerous as regular smoking.
+A sedentary lifestyle can be.

 Is your family struggling to develop an exercise culture?
 Here are 5 activities that can help.